 It’s not just us who argue about pet custody when a relationship fails, scandal rags love a story about celebrities fighting over their pets, remember Pistol and Boo?
 If you relate more to the movie ‘Who Gets the Dog’?’ than ‘Kramer vs Kramer’ a ‘pet nup’ might be for you.

-The Courts are generally reluctant to make orders about ownership of pets in the context of a separation and such proceedings can be time consuming and expensive.
 The best way to ensure your pet remains yours is by entering a ‘pet-nup’ with your partner prior to any separation.
 This will make sure you can avoid any arguments or confusion in the future.
 A pet-nup is a Binding Financial Agreement (BFA) and can be entered before, during or even after your relationship.
 Both you and your partner will need to obtain legal advice so that the pet-nup is legally binding.
-A BFA can also include an agreement about other joint property, click here for more information about BFAs.
+While your pet-nup focuses on your companion animal, a BFA can also include other financial agreements you and your partner may wish to make, click here for more information about BFAs.

 What can you include in your pet-nup?